stuckerdev10/capstone-project-gold-standard/README.md

 Daniel Brickman, Chris Nash, Sawyer Tucker, Greg Wagner

 ## Topic
-Applying Machine Learning to Predicting Commodity Prices
+Applying Machine Learning to Predicting Commodity Prices.

+## Main Folder
+Contains Presentation Slides and our report, which further details the course of our research and discoveries.

 ## Project Specifications Folder
-Contains required deliverables for Project Kickoff
+Contains required deliverables for Project Kickoff.

 ## Code Folder
-Contains all the code we used for this project
+Contains all the code we used for this project.

 ## Dashboard Folder
-Contains all the documents we used in our dashboard
+Contains all the documents we used in our dashboard.